cmungall/modal-in-owl/README.md

     mouse1 typically x
     x materialized-as ONLY (has-part some Tail)

+We call this the universal-restriction-dispositional-entity (URDE) pattern.

-Aside: Note that this can be seen as a generalization of BFO dispositions (which are realized by processes).
+Aside: Note that URDE can be seen as a generalization of BFO dispositions (which are realized by processes).
 We could perhaps use BFO dispostions if we are allowed some kind of process-IC relation such as "being", such that any state-of-affairs could be encoded by a being-process.

-This may be viewed as philosophically preferable by some on the grounds of parsimony and realism: it does not introduce any new physical entities, imagined or otherwise.
-However, one could still question the introduction of a new invisible dispositional entity x, (if one wanted to go down that rabbit hole).
+URDE may be viewed by some as philosophically preferable by some on the grounds of parsimony and realism: it does not introduce any new physical entities, imagined or otherwise.
+However, one could still question the introduction of a new "real"-but-invisible dispositional entity _x_ (if one wanted to go down that rabbit hole).
+It may be the case that EMC is the more philosophically defensible of the two (if this matters to us).

-However, it is not clear that this universal-restriction-dispositional-entity (URDE) pattern offers any computational advantages over the existential-modal-chain (EMC) pattern.
-In fact it is arguably worse, as it forces us to step outside EL++, and it introduces other difficulties.
+From a computational perspective it is not clear that this URDE pattern offers any advantages over the EMC pattern.
+In fact it is arguably worse, as it forces us to step outside EL++, and it introduces other difficulties (difficulties of property chaining).

-I will return to this in the discussion.
-The use of existentials and new material individuals (EMC) may be defensible from a realist viewpoint for many domains.

 ## Domain-specific application